heysafronov/square-react-dashboard/README.md

 <a href="https://heysafronov.github.io/square-react-dashboard/dist/#/login" target="_blank">Link</a>.
 Use login and password "admin" to log in.

 Try to use drag and drop and other functionality.
-If this repository is interesting and gains more than 10 stars, then it is planned to write Style Guide for medium+ projects with React + TypeScript technical stack.
+If this repository is interesting and gains more than 10 stars, then it is planned to expand current functionality and write Style Guide for medium+ projects with React + TypeScript technical stack.

 <img src="https://raw.githubusercontent.com/heysafronov/square-react-dashboard/master/src/assets/images/github/1.png?token=AH7OSB5PYK3KP7EJQ5UZIWS57NC7C">